-This kids art idea is a perfect rainy day activity – we’re painting with the rain!
+This kids art idea is a perfect rainy day activity and for April showers art – we’re painting with the rain!

 Kids art :: painting with the rain